SamuelKunle/llm-routing-engine/README.md

 ## 🚀 Overview

-This project demonstrates a production-inspired architecture for building scalable AI-powered applications using modern full-stack technologies.
+A production-inspired backend system for routing requests across multiple AI providers with fallback logic and response normalization.

-Designed with a focus on:
+Designed to demonstrate:
-- clean system architecture
+- multi-model AI integration
-- scalability and extensibility
+- provider abstraction
-- real-world product workflows
+- fallback strategies
-- AI integration patterns
+- clean backend architecture

 This is not just a demo — it reflects how real systems are structured and evolved.